Kingdom Hearts Birth by Sleep: Reception

-The game sold very well during its first two days of release with over 500,000 copies of the game sold in Japan.
+The game sold well during its first two days of release, with over 500,000 copies of the game sold in Japan.
 By February 14, just over a month later, the game had sold a total of 800,551 copies.
 Sales in North America and Europe have also been good, with the game taking high places in various categories.
 After its release in the United States, it was listed as the sixth bestselling video game there in September 2010 by the NPD Group.
 By November 2010, the game had sold 1.27 million units worldwide with 310,000 and 190,000 copies coming from North America and Europe, respectively, and the rest from Japan.
 In November 2011, Sony announced Birth by Sleep would receive the "Gold Prize" for selling over 500,000 units in Japan.

 Prior to the game's release, IGN expressed their excitement at the release of the game in 2010 having played the demo.
 1UP.com echoed similar statements, praising the visuals and stating it "plays better" than the previous Kingdom Hearts games.
-They had some complaints regarding Ven's demo due to constant jumping, but further stated that Ven's demo gave them an idea of "how the game is going to feel", and predicted the game would improve the series.
+They had some complaints regarding Ventus' demo due to constant jumping, but further stated that the demo gave them an idea of "how the game is going to feel", and predicted the game would improve the series.
 1UP also put it on their article "Top 10 PSP Games of 2010", while Gamasutra put it in their "The Most Anticipated Games Of 2010" and "The Most-Awaited Games Of 2009: PlayStation Portable" articles.
 IGN featured it as nominated of 2010's "Best of E3 Award" in the category Best PSP Games.
 GameTrailers also had praise for the new title and gave it a nomination for Best PSP Game of E3 2010.